msdacsystems/hymnalbrowser-lite/DOCUMENTATION.md

 `Error.Setup()` will rebind the error messages to `Error.BaseError()` method if the `SW.ERROR_HANDLING` is set to True

 ##### 5. Directory Verification
-System will now verify each required directories.
+The system will now verify each required directory.
 Directories are retrieved from `SW.DIRS`.
 Every absent directory will be created.
 After this, the system logs the report, including `MISSING` and `RESOLVED` directories if available.

 ##### 6. Requisites Verification (Presentation)
 After directory verification, the system will now verify the presentation software that will be used later for launching.